 You could spend $40K on an MFA—and hundreds more on books on craft—and still be in the dark with your novel.

-Or you could work with me for four weeks and nail it.
+Or you could complete this course and nail it.

 It’s a dirty little secret in the writing world: you can rack up $40K+ on an MFA, and/or read 40+ books on craft, and still have no idea how to write a publishable novel.

 If you’re tired of wondering what you’re doing—and, frankly, tired of the BS—pull up a chair, crack open your laptop, and prepare yourself for a serious download.
-In the course of just four weeks, you’ll learn the fundamental principles of publishable fiction, regardless of genre, and gain the tools to recognize when your novel meets the standards of the marketplace.
+In just four sections, you’ll learn the fundamental principles of publishable fiction, regardless of genre, and gain the tools to recognize when your novel meets the standards of the marketplace.
 Period.

 Frequently Asked Questions